Extremal Invariant Distributions of Infinite Brownian Particle Systems with Rank Dependent Drifts: Introduction

 Questions about extremality and ergodicity of stationary distributions have been addressed previously in the context of interacting particle systems on countably infinite graphs (see \cite{liggett1976coupling,andjel1982invariant,sethuraman2001extremal,balazs2007existence} and references therein).
-However, in all these cases, the interactions are Poissonian which enables one to use the (explicit) generator of associated processes in an effective way.
+However, in all these cases, the interactions are Poissonian, {\SB namely, the dynamics is given in terms of jumps of particles to neighboring vertices in a countably infinite graph at epochs of Poisson processes associated with edges or vertices.} This enables one to use the (explicit) generator of the {\SB associated continuous-time jump-Markov processes} in an effective way.
 The interactions in rank based diffusions are very `singular' owing to the local time based dynamics (see \eqref{order_SDE}) and generator based methods seem to be less tractable.
 Furthermore, unlike previous works, the state space for the gap process (i.e. $\mathbb{R}_+^{\infty}$) is not countable and has a non-smooth boundary, and the process has intricate interactions (oblique reflections) with the boundary.
 Hence, proving extremality requires new techniques.
-Our proofs are based on constructing appropriate couplings for these infinite dimensional diffusions which then allow us to prove suitable invariance properties (see e.g. \eqref{eq:gamone}) and a certain `directional strong Feller property' (see Proposition \ref{prop:prop2}).
-Although our setting and methods are very different, at a high level, the approach we take is inspired by the papers \cite{sethuraman2001extremal,balazs2007existence}.
+Our proofs are based on constructing appropriate couplings for these infinite dimensional diffusions which then allow us to prove suitable invariance properties (see e.g. \eqref{eq:gamone}) and a certain `directional strong Feller property' (see Proposition \ref{prop:prop2}). {\SB Such coupling techniques, based on `mirror' couplings of driving Brownian motions, are novel in the context of infinite rank based diffusions and provide a new method for establishing semigroup continuity properties for such processes.
+Moreover, the coupling approach introduced in the paper has the potential to be applicable to broader families of infinite-dimensional diffusion processes for which such directional strong Feller properties may be useful, e.g. in analysis of the ergodic behavior.} Although our setting and methods are very different, at a high level, the approach we take, {\SB of proving extremality by showing the a.e. constancy of suitable invariant functions}, is inspired by the papers \cite{sethuraman2001extremal,balazs2007existence}.